 Lending and borrowing are two important terms to know.
 The most important thing to understand is that they are part of the same transaction.
 In the transaction, the lender is in a resource surplus while the borrower is in a resource deficit.

-To put it very simply, the lender lends money/securities and the borrower borrows money/securities.
+To put it very simply, the lender lends money and the borrower borrows money.

 Borrowing is one of the most popular types of transactions.
-Last year, over 83 million Americans \ borrowed personal loans.
+Last year, over 83 million Americans received personal loans.

 There is more to understand when it comes to lending vs borrowing than just definitions.
 Read on, and we'll go more in-depth on these terms and provide examples as well.